 Section 2: A bylaws Committee shall be appointed in October and these Bylaws shall be reviewed every two years or at such time that legislation or School Board action occurs that would require a review.
 The Chair shall appoint a chairperson or the Parliamentarian shall serve as the Chairperson of the Bylaws Committee.

-Section 3: The reviewed and amended Bylaws shall be presented at a General meeting following the completion of the review, and shall be presented for a second reading and voted on at the following General meeting.
+Section 3: The reviewed and amended Bylaws shall be presented at a General meeting no later than April following the completion of the review, and shall be presented for a second reading and voted on at the following General meeting.

 Section 4: The Bylaws Committee shall date and initial the amended Bylaws.
 The Officers shall initial the amended Bylaws after adoption.